henricbjork/quiz-app/README.md

 # Quiz app
 Made to learn TypeScript and to try out Tailwind CSS

+# How to try
+- Clone repository
+- Run NPM install && NPM start in terminal

 # Made with
 - React
 - TypeScript